Umeraadil/Evaluation-of-Machine-Learning-and-Deep-Learning-CNN--Based-Algorithms-for-Human-Face-Mask-Detection/README.md

 # PRE-PROCESSING

-In pre-processing the Region of Interest (RoI), which is lower portion of face comprising nose and mouth, is extracted from the human face image
+In pre-processing the Region of Interest (RoI), which is lower portion of face comprising nose and mouth, is extracted from the human face image.

+# Feature Extraction

+In this work we use two texture based feature extraction techniques for mask detection on human faces.

+We use two feature extraction techniques i.e.

+      1) GLCM (Gray Level Co-occurrence Matrix)

+       2) LBP (Local Binary Pattern).